 Trent University is committed to rewarding academic excellence.
 All students entering with a final admission average of 80% or higher will automatically receive an Entrance Scholarship; no application required.

 Trent’s National Entrance Scholarships are available for Canadian students entering an undergraduate program directly from a Canadian secondary school, and for Canadian students transferring from another post-secondary institution.
-Applications are not required for the National Entrance Scholarships.
+Applications are not required for the National Entrance Scholarships and they are renewable for up to 4 years of full-time study.

 Secondary Students - Canadian students entering first year at Trent directly from a Canadian secondary school with an admission average of 80% or higher.